jjvanzon/JJs-Reference-Architecture/api.md

 Executing queries onto a database is normally done through [`ORM`](#orm), but if performance is an issue, it can be combined with raw [`SQL`](https://learn.microsoft.com/en-us/training/paths/get-started-querying-with-transact-sql).

-Other techniques: *stored procedures* and *views* were dismissed at one point, in favor of putting the [`SQL`](https://learn.microsoft.com/en-us/training/paths/get-started-querying-with-transact-sql) files directly the [`.NET`](https://dotnet.microsoft.com/) projects, under a sub-folder named `Sql`.
+Other techniques, like *stored procedures* and *views* were dismissed at one point, in favor of putting the [`SQL`](https://learn.microsoft.com/en-us/training/paths/get-started-querying-with-transact-sql) files directly the [`.NET`](https://dotnet.microsoft.com/) projects, under a sub-folder named `Sql`.

 ![](images/sql-sub-folder.png)